Automating Sales Tax Exemption Certificate Management

-Exemption certificates are documents that a buyer provides to a seller to prove that a sales transaction is exempt from sales tax.
+Exemption certificates are documents that a buyer provides to a seller to provfe that a sales transaction is exempt from sales tax.
 Sounds simple enough, right?
-The trouble is that exemption certificate management can be complex due to the range of exemptions available and the need to renew or validate exemption certificates regularly.
+The trouble is that exemption certificate management can be complex due to the range of exemptions available and the need to renew or regularly check if an exemption certificate is valid.
 To make things worse, auditors are more likely to fine you than they are to fine the buyer if you mishandle sales tax exemption certificates.
 As the number and types of products or services you sell grows, so does the likelihood you’ll have more tax-exempt sales and more complexity in maintaining compliance.

-Avalara Exception Certificate Management (ECM) is Here to Help
+Avalara Exemption Certificate Management (ECM) is Here to Help

-There’s more to exemption certificate management than meets the eye — and no business is exempt from the rules.
+There’s more to tax exemption certificate management than meets the eye — and no business is exempt from the tax law rules.
 That’s why Avalara ECM software should be an essential part of your compliance strategy.
-Here’s a look at the common challenges businesses face surrounding exemption certificate management, some simple compliance steps to follow, and how Avalara ECM can help.
+Here’s a look at the common challenges businesses face surrounding sales tax exemptions, some simple compliance steps to follow, and how Avalara ECM can help.

 There Are Few Exemptions Surrounding Exemption Management

-The management of exemption certificates is crucial for businesses to avoid audit risks.
+The management of sales tax exemption certificates is crucial for businesses to avoid sales tax audit risk.
 The impetus is on you.
-Without a proper system in place, your company can be liable for unpaid taxes on transactions where you incorrectly accepted an exemption certificate or failed to collect a valid certificate.
+Without a proper system in place, your company can be liable for unpaid sales taxes on transactions where you incorrectly accepted tax exemption certificates or failed to collect a valid certificate.